DJ-Dingo/pibooth-oled-display/README.rst

 If you add an images with the same name and File extension(s) as some of the default images, only the user images will be showing.

-**When adding new Logo, you need to restart Pibooth to load it into the logo database**
+**When adding new Logo, you need to restart Pibooth to load it into the logo database.
+If you delete a user logo that is still in the configuration a default PiBooth Logo will be showing on the display**